 Federal Grant vs. Cooperative Agreement

-Both grants and cooperative agreements give federal financial assistance.
-Both have a principal aim to accomplish a public purpose of support or stimulation as authorized by federal statutes.
-But a cooperative agreement differs from a grant in that the awarding agency has far more involvement in the project or programfunded by the cooperative agreement than it does the project or program funded by a grant.
+However, a cooperative agreement differs from a grant in that the awarding agency has far more involvement in the project or program funded by the cooperative agreement than in the project or program funded by a grant.

 Federal Grant vs. Contract

-The area of contracts can be a confusing area for both agencies and recipients.
-In many respects an award contract could look very similar to a procurement contract but be managed under award rules rather than procurement rules.
-When a contract falls under award rules there are more stringent requirements to follow than when the contract falls under procurement rules.
+When a contract falls under award rules, there are more stringent requirements to follow than when the contract falls under procurement rules.

-When a contract is used for carrying out a public purpose such as researching the effects of pollution or reducing the number of DUI drivers on the road, the contract would be managed under the higher standard of award rules instead of procurement rules.
+When a contract is used for carrying out a public purpose, such as researching the effects of pollution or reducing the number of DUI drivers on the road, the contract would be managed under the higher standard of award rules instead of procurement rules.

 Which Grant Rules to Follow?